 An investigation was initiated, which looked into the supply of retail banking services to personal current account customers and SMEs in the UK.
 The investigation concluded that there was a need to improve competition in retail banking and financial services.
 One of the changes proposed to improve competition and choice in the industry was open banking, a revolutionary new way for banks to operate.

 To fully understand what open banking is and how great its impact could be, it’s important to know what open banking can be used for.
 Open banking means that consumers can share their data with third-party providers of apps to help analyse spending, manage savings and borrowing accounts, and other budgeting tools.

-Some apps allow consumers to plug in the details of all of their bank accounts so that they can all be managed from one central hub.
-These apps may offer other personal finance management tools including spending analysis and overdraft alerts.
-Business owners can also use third party open banking apps which offer tools to help manage business accounts, cash flow, and efficient borrowing.
+Some apps allow consumers to plug in the details of all of their bank accounts to be managed from one central hub.
+In addition, these apps may offer other personal finance management tools, including spending analysis and overdraft alerts.
+Business owners can also use third party open banking apps that offer tools to help manage business accounts, cash flow, and efficient borrowing.

 Without the new open banking regulations, none of these services would be possible.